Ticket sold in Michigan wins estimated $842.2 million Powerball jackpot in New Year’s Day drawing | KRDO

 “What an incredible beginning to the New Year for Powerball!” said Drew Svitko of Powerball.
 “In addition to our big jackpot winner, there are hundreds of good causes supported by U.S. lotteries that will receive further funding from this jackpot run.
 Thank you to our players for making this possible!
 Happy New Year!”

-So far, no one has come forward to claim their prize, and they have one year from October 11 to do so.
+So far, no one has come forward to claim that prize.
+The winner has one year from October 11 to do so.
 If no one comes forward, the money will go to California public schools, according to Carolyn Becker, spokesperson for the state lottery.

-The overall odds of winning any prize at all are 1 in 24.9, while the odds of winning the jackpot are 1 in 292.2 million.
+The overall odds of winning any Powerball prize are 1 in 24.9, while the odds of winning the jackpot are 1 in 292.2 million.

 The-CNN-Wire